matplotlib/matplotlib/doc/api/api_changes.rst

     needed with double buffered drawing.
 Ditto with state change.
-    Text instances have a get_prop_tup method that returns a hashable tuple of text properties which you can use to see if text props have changed, eg by caching a font or layout instance in a dict with the prop tup as a key -- see RendererGTK.get_pango_layout in backend_gtk for an example.
+    Text instances have a get_prop_tup method that returns a hashable tuple of text properties which you can use to see if text props have changed, e.g., by caching a font or layout instance in a dict with the prop tup as a key -- see RendererGTK.get_pango_layout in backend_gtk for an example.